dotnet/iot/README.md

 The repository also contains [IoT.Device.Bindings](https://www.nuget.org/packages/Iot.Device.Bindings), a growing set of community-maintained [device bindings](src/devices/README.md) for IoT components.

-**Note**: System.Device.Gpio is in early preview.
-It is not yet supported and will continue to change.
-It is currently published to myget (requires use of [nuget.config](samples/led-blink/nuget.config)).
+**NOTE**: This repository is still in experimental stage and all APIs are subject to changes.

 ## How to Install